Yeşilova S.K.

-Yeşilova is a Turkish football club located in the city of Izmir in Turkey.
+Yeşilova is a Turkish football club located in the city of İzmir in Turkey.
 Formed in 1954.
 The club colours are green, white and brown and they play their home matches at Yusuf Tırpancı Stadium.

-Yeşilova is the most successful club of Bornova district of Izmir.
+Yeşilova is the most successful club of Bornova district of İzmir.
 Bornova is known as the first place in Turkey where football first was played.
-Yeşilova represented Izmir in second and third divisions of Turkish leagues for many years.
+Yeşilova represented İzmir in second and third divisions of Turkish leagues for many years.
 However, they play in amateur leagues since 1997.